Unit 1: Foundations of Longevity Coaching¶

 Here’s the quick overview:

-The process is iterative and cyclical; you don't do each step once and move on.
-Instead, you loop through continuously, learning and adapting as you go, with Step 6 leading right back to Step 1.
-After you analyze what happened, you assess again, understand better, strategize smarter, and keep improving.
+Because this process is cyclical, you don’t do each step once and move on.
+Instead, you keep looping through the steps, learning and adapting as you go, with Step 6 leading right back to Step 1.
+Once you analyze what happened, you assess again, understand more, strategize smarter, and keep improving.

 This cycle repeats throughout your entire coaching relationship.
-In a single session, you might touch all six steps.
-Over months and years, each full cycle teaches you more about what works for this specific client.
-That's the engine of continuous improvement, and it's what makes longevity coaching effective over decades.
+In a single session, you might touch all six steps, and over months and years, each full cycle teaches you more about what works for this specific client.
+That steady loop is the engine of continuous improvement, and it’s a big part of what makes longevity coaching effective over decades.
+It’s a big commitment, and it’s also why this work can be so meaningful.

-Assessment is where everything begins, and in longevity coaching, it's more thorough than anything you've done before.
-You're not just collecting data about where your client is now; you're building a baseline that will guide your work together for years.
+Assessment is where everything begins, and in longevity coaching it’s usually more thorough than what you’re used to, because you’re collecting data about where your client is now and building a baseline that can guide your work together for years.
+It’s a lot, and you don’t have to gather everything on Day 1.

-If you've coached for weight loss or performance, you probably assessed weight, body composition, exercise history, and nutrition habits.
+If you’ve coached for weight loss or performance, you probably assessed weight, body composition, exercise history, and nutrition habits.
 All of that still matters for longevity.
-But longevity coaching adds layers:
+Longevity coaching just adds a few more layers:

 Longevity-specific biomarkers: